-I was about sixteen the first time one of my friends told me that she had been raped.
+I was about sixteen the first time one of my friends told me she had been raped.
 Since then I’ve gone through hundreds of hours of training, become a crisis counselor, educated myself on rape and society, and written articles, stories, and a novel about the subject.
 None of it changes the feelings of anger and helplessness, the same things I felt that night all those years ago.

 I’m posting these articles and links in the hope that they’ll make some small difference.
 If you know of other resources I should add, please let me know.

 Columns – From 2004 to 2005, I wrote for the State News, the college newspaper at Michigan State University.